alexhelms/lumisky/docs/installation.md

 ## Raspi

+?> If you are using a raspberry pi camera, see [this guide](/raspi-camera).

 LumiSky and INDI server both run as containers on a raspi.

 Create a clean raspi image following [the official instructions](https://www.raspberrypi.com/software/).
 Install Raspberry Pi OS 64-bit, full or lite.
 Use the full version if you are going to use a mouse, keyboard, and monitor on the raspi.
 Use the lite version if you are going to use SSH.

-?> If you are on Windows and unfamiliar with Linux, use [PuTTY](https://www.putty.org/) for an SSH client and [WinSCP](https://winscp.net) for an SCP client so you can copy files to and from the raspi.
+?> If you are on Windows and unfamiliar with Linux, ssh is built into Windows (since 2018).
+You should install and use Windows Terminal from the Microsoft Store (or [github](https://github.com/microsoft/terminal/releases)).
+   If you'd like to use an SCP GUI for editing files, [WinSCP](https://winscp.net) is a great option.

 SSH into your raspi, or if you are using a mouse and keyboard, run the following commands in a terminal.